Felteng/f1-town-square/README.md

 ### Technical
 - [caffsushi](https://stackoverflow.com/a/57682143) - For forcing https protocol over http when loading images from cloudinary by accessing an objects .url tag.
+- [dgel](https://stackoverflow.com/a/12003808) - Decorator for checking if a user has superuser status in views.

 ### Media
 #### Circuit SVGs